polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above Hyperlambda would retreieve all nodes that have the name of "foo", and set their values to "New value".
+The above Hyperlambda will retreieve all nodes that have the name of "foo", and set their values to "New value".
 This
-is because of the iterator "/foo" parts above.
-The rest of the expression will be explained later, as we proceed downwards
+is because of the iterator `/foo` parts above, in addition to the `_data` parts.

-in our documentation.
+Our first iterator above is the root node iterator `/..`, which will extract the "invisible root node".
+Then our next iterator is the
+children iterator `/*`, which will be explained later, which yields *[_data]* and *[set]*.
+Then comes another named iterator `/_data`,
+excluding everything not having the name of "_data".
+Afterwards, another children iterator `/*`, and another named iterator `/_foo`.
+The resulting node-set, will consist of both nodes inside our *[_data]* segment, having the name of _"foo"_.

+In total, there are 5 iterators in the above example.

+Let's walk through the above expression, once more

+* The `/..` iterator retrieves the invisible root node
+* The `/*` iterator retrieves all children of the previous node-set, resulting in *[_data]* and *[set]*
+* The `/_data` iterator excludes all nodes having another name but "_data", resulting on only *[_data]* as the current result-set
+* The `/*` iterator extracts all children nodes of *[_data]*
+* Then finally, the `/foo` excludes all nodes not having the name of "foo", resulting in the 1st and third child of *[_data]* being our result-set.

-After evaluation of the above Hyperlambda, your node-set would look like this.
+After evaluation of the above Hyperlambda, your resulting node-set will look like this.
 Notice the values of your *[foo]* nodes.

 ```
 _data